Bandi Theke Begum

 Bandi Theke Begum (বাঁদী থেকে বেগম) is a Bangladeshi drama film, released in 1975.
-The film directed by Mohshin.
-Story, screenplay and dialogue by journalist and also writer Ahmed Zaman Choudhury.
-The film stars Razzak and Bobita in a lead role with Shahed Sharif, Zafor Iqbal, Baby Zaman, Khalil supporting role.
-In the film, first time Bobita won National Film Award.
+The film was directed by Mohshin.
+Story, screenplay and dialogue were done by journalist and also writer Ahmed Zaman Choudhury.
+The film stars Razzak and Bobita in the lead roles with Shahed Sharif, Zafor Iqbal, Baby Zaman, and Khalil in supporting roles.
+In the film, Bobita won National Film Award for the first time.